groue/GRMustache/README.md

 The distribution includes pre-built static libraries:

-Clone the repository with the `git clone https://github.com/groue/GRMustache.git` command.
+1. Clone the repository with the `git clone https://github.com/groue/GRMustache.git` command.

+2. Embed GRMustache in your Xcode project:

     - For MacOS development, add `include/GRMustache.h` and `lib/libGRMustache6-MacOS.a` to your project.
     - For iOS development, add `include/GRMustache.h` and `lib/libGRMustache6-iOS.a` to your project.

-If you have GRMustache files *copied* in your project, you'll need to copy all header files of the `include` directory, not only `GRMustache.h`.
+    NB: If you have GRMustache files *copied* in your project, you'll need to copy all header files of the `include` directory, not only `GRMustache.h`.

+3. Edit your target settings, and pass the `-ObjC` option in the "Other Linker Flags" ([how to](http://developer.apple.com/library/mac/#qa/qa1490/_index.html)).

 The armv6 slice is not included.
 In order to target this architecture, you have to compile GRMustache yourself (see below), or to use CocoaPods (see above).